 But then, remember to be conscious of your safety on South African roads and more importantly if you are traveling with kids.
 SA Taxi Foundation puts pedestrian injury as the leading cause of death in children.
 Therefore, it is important to be mindful of road safety tips.

-On a final note, remember to plan ahead before you dash out for your first minibus taxi ride by writing out your answers to the 5 questions above; this will guarantee a pleasant minibus taxi ride for you.
+On a final note, remember to plan ahead before you dash out for your first minibus taxi ride by writing out your answers to the 5 questions above.
+Your answers will guarantee a pleasant minibus taxi ride for you.
 And don’t forget to share your South African minibus taxi experience in the comment section below.
+Please consider sharing this article.